Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: Details of the NPA model

 A brief description of the NPA model is given for convenience and for defining the notation used.
 Hartree atomic units ($|e|=\bar{h}=m_e=1$) will be used unless otherwise specified.
 The systems explicitly studied are warm-dense fluids and hence have spherical symmetry, although the NPA method applies equally well to low-temperature crystalline solids~\cite{Ziman67,Dagens72,Pe-Be}.
 An application to surface ablation and hot phonons has been reported, e.g.,~\cite{HarbEOSPhn17} recently.
 However, the early NPA model (e.g., of Ziman) sought mainly to create a computationally convenient short-ranged object named the NPA, so that inconvenient long-ranged Coulomb fields of the ionic charges are neutralized.

 The objective of the NPA model used here~\cite{cdw-N-rep19,eos95,Pe-Be} is to implement a simplification of the full DFT model for electrons and ions given in Ref~\cite{DWP1} and illustrated by an application to hydrogen.
-Its objectives have to be distinguished from early NPA models, or from various currently-available ion-sphere (IS) or average-atom (AA) models~\cite{StaSauDaligHam14, Murillo13, Rosznayi08, SternZbar07} used in many laboratories.
+Its objectives have to be distinguished from early NPA models, or from various currently-available ion-sphere (IS) or average-atom (AA) models~\cite{SternZbar07,Rosznayi08,FausAA10,PironBlenski11,Murillo13,StarretHam14, YongHou-AA-17} implemented in various laboratories.
 Many of them invoke simplifications which are outside DFT.
-In fact, the early formulations used an expansion of the ion-ion interactions in one-body, two-body, etc., terms and invoked assumptions of non-overlapping electron distributions, superposition approximations, neglect of higher order ionic and electronic correlations.They also invoked the Born-Oppenheimer approximation.
-The formal theory does not need any of these assumptions~\cite{DWP1}.
-However, many of these approximations are invoked~\cite{Pe-Be,eos95} for numerical simplicity.
+In fact, the early formulations used an expansion of the ion-ion interactions in one-body, two-body, etc., contributions and invoked assumptions of non-overlapping electron distributions, superposition approximations, neglect of higher order ionic and electronic correlations.
+They also invoked the Born-Oppenheimer approximation.
+The formal theory of the NPA does not need any of these assumptions and includes higher-order effects via XC-functionals~\cite{DWP1}.
+However, some of these approximations are invoked~\cite{Pe-Be,eos95} for numerical simplicity.

-Our NPA model is based on the variational property of the grand potential $\Omega([n],[\rho])$ as a functional of the one-body densities $n(r)$ for electrons, and $\rho(r)$ for ions.
+Our NPA model~\cite{DWP1,Pe-Be,eos95} is based on the variational property of the grand potential $\Omega([n],[\rho])$ as a functional of the one-body densities $n(r)$ for electrons, and $\rho(r)$ for ions, even though some indicated references, e.g., Ref.~\cite{Pe-Be} use a more conventional liquid-metal type of presentation.
+The Hohenberg-Kohn theorem applies equally to electrons or ions~\cite{EvansDFT79,DWP1}.
 Only a single nucleus of the material to be studied is used and taken as the center of the coordinate system.
 The other ions (``field ions'') are replaced by their one-body density distribution $\rho(r)$ as DFT asserts that the physics is solely given by the one-body distribution; i.e., we do not discard two-body, three-body, and such information as they get included via exchange-correlation (XC)-functionals.
-Furthermore, in the case of ions, the exchange effects are usually negligible although the ion-ion manybody functional will also be called an XC-functional for generality.
+That is, there is no `mean-field' approximation used.
+Furthermore, in the case of ions, the exchange effects are usually negligible although the ion-ion many-body functional will also be called an XC-functional for generality.